Dual Tuning for Reasoning Efficacy-Driven Data Curation in Multimodal LLM Training: Experiments

-In recent technical reports~\cite{bai2025qwen3vltechnicalreport,vteam2025glm45vglm41vthinkingversatilemultimodal}, MathVista and MMMU are often categorized within the same domain of Science, Technology, Engineering, and Mathematics (STEM).
-However, when generalizing from mathematical reasoning to multi-disciplinary reasoning, we observe more diverse patterns across different tasks.
-Full results are provided in the Table~\ref{tab:mmmu}.
+Recent technical reports~\cite{vteam2025glm45vglm41vthinkingversatilemultimodal,bai2025qwen3vltechnicalreport} often categorize MathVista and MMMU within the same STEM~(Science, Technology, Engineering, and Mathematics) domain.
+But we observe more diverse patterns when analyzing the Dual Tuning results on MMMU.
+Detailed experimental results are provided in Table~\ref{tab:mmmu}.

-As shown in Figure~\ref{fig:mmmu_gap_b}, the Qwen2.5-VL base model exhibits differences in initial performance across different tasks.
-In tasks such as \textit{Accounting}, \textit{Chemistry}, and \textit{Physics}, the base model demonstrates significant advantages in CoT inference, while DA inference shows advantages on \textit{History} and \textit{Pharmacy}.
-Some major categories exhibit consistent behavior across subcategories, such as \textbf{\textit{Humanities \& Social Science}} where all subcategories favor DA.
-Conversely, within \textbf{\textit{Health \& Medicine}}, sub-tasks display opposite patterns, such as \textit{Clinical Medicine} and \textit{Pharmacy}.
-Results with Ming-lite-omni as the base model are presented in Table~\ref{tab:ming-mmmu} (Appendix). $\mathbf{GAP_{B}}$ indicates that its initial proficiencies vary more sharply across disciplines than Qwen2.5-VL. $\mathbf{GAP_{DT}}$ and $\mathbf{Gain_{CoT}}$ reveal that the set of subjects exhibiting reasoning gains partially overlaps with those identified in the Qwen2.5-VL experiments.
-We believe the above results are jointly influenced by the base model's knowledge and task-specific characteristics.
+Figure~\ref{fig:mmmu_gap_b} shows large variations in the base model's initial capability across different tasks.
+In tasks such as \textit{Accounting}, \textit{Chemistry}, and \textit{Physics}, the base model shows advantages in CoT, while in \textit{History} and \textit{Pharmacy} the DA mode perform better.
+Results with Ming-lite-omni as the base model are presented in Table~\ref{tab:ming-mmmu} (Appendix). $\mathbf{GAP_{B}}$ reveals a larger gap in initial capabilities across subtasks compared to Qwen2.5-VL.
+Notably, comparing $\mathbf{GAP_{DT}}$ and $\mathbf{Gain_{CoT}}$, the subtasks that exhibit reasoning gains reveal partially overlap with those in Qwen2.5-VL, suggesting that the data has a strong influence on reasoning efficacy.

-For Qwen2.5-VL results, we use a 2D map to visualize the $\mathbf{Gain_{CoT}}$ and $\mathbf{Gain_{DA}}$ of tasks.
-Figure~\ref{fig:mmmu_sca} allows us to divide tasks into three regions according to their suitability for the two training modes.
-For instance, on tasks such as \textit{Math}, \textit{Physics}, \textit{Psychology}, \textit{Sociology}, and \textit{Basic Medical Science}, both $\mathbf{GAP_{DT}}$ and $\mathbf{Gain_{CoT}}$ are positive, suggesting that the given data are better suited for CoT training.
+To provide a more intuitive comparison across different subtasks, we plot a 2D map to visualize the $\mathbf{Gain_{CoT}}$ and $\mathbf{Gain_{DA}}$.
+Figure~\ref{fig:mmmu_sca} allows us to divide tasks into three regions according to their efficacy for two training modes.
+On tasks such as \textit{Math}, \textit{Physics}, \textit{Psychology}, \textit{Sociology}, and \textit{Basic Medical Science}, both $\mathbf{GAP_{DT}}$ and $\mathbf{Gain_{CoT}}$ are positive, suggesting that current data are better suited for CoT training.
 Conversely, for \textit{Music}, \textit{Geography}, and \textit{Agriculture}, $\mathbf{GAP_{DT}}$ is negative while $\mathbf{Gain_{DA}}$ is positive, indicating that DA training is more appropriate for such tasks.
+For \textit{Accounting}, \textit{Diagnostics and Laboratory Medicine}, \textit{Mechanical Engineering}, and \textit{Public Health}, both $\mathbf{Gain_{CoT}}$ and $\mathbf{Gain_{DA}}$ are negative, indicating that the current training data fails to yield meaningful gains on these subtasks.